What is Fibromyalgia?

 Is There a Cure for Fibromyalgia?

 Fibromyalgia is more common in females and there is no cure for this condition.
-It is treated symptomatically with various over-the-counter pain medicines, and it is said that exercise and relaxation have a positive affect for some.
+It is treated symptomatically with various over-the-counter pain medicines.
+It is said that exercise and relaxation have a positive affect for some.
 Also, there is no easy fix for neither the patient or the health care provider.
 It becomes very frustrating for both parties.
 Treatment requires long-term treatment and small steps toward elimination of this disease.
 Do not expect an immediate result.
 Sometimes, life-style changes are necessary.
 Fibromyalgia is a most difficult disease to eliminate and it is real and “not in your head.”

 Fibromyalgia is dissimilar to a headache, a toothache, a broken bone and the like.
 It is usually over a large area, is chronic, and causes tenderness, especially when pressure is applied.
 A patient may have fibromyalgia for many years before it can be properly diagnosed.
 Although the tenderness may be widespread over the body, it may be more tender in a specific area.
 There may be more tenderness in some patients than others, and it can be more acute on certain days, like after excess stress or too much exercise.